Jackman3005/jacks-nix/README.md

 To pull the latest changes and apply the nix flake, use the `update` alias.

 ## Upgrading
-Use the `upgrade` alias to update all packages in the nix flake.
+Use the `upgrade` alias to run `nix flake update` and subsequently attempt to update all packages in the nix flake.

-> Note: This command will perform the upgrade for everyone, but the automatic commit part will only work for contributors.
+If there are changes and git repo authorization is available, it will commit and push the updates.

+> Note: An auto-updater runs regularly on GH to check for any updates and publish them to the repo.

 ## Structure
 ```